Sacramento Car Accident Lawyer

 |wdt_ID||Type of Accident||Total Collisions||Fatalities||Injuries|

-Common Causes of Auto Accidents in Sacramento
+Common Causes of Vehicle Collisions

-With a population of nearly 480,000, it is not surprising that Sacramento, CA is the location of thousands of car accidents every year.
+With a population of nearly 480,000, it is not surprising that Sacramento, CA is the location of thousands of car crashes every year.
 Many people never walk away from these accidents.
 Others spend the rest of their lives in chronic pain or with permanent disabilities.
 Driver error is to blame for the vast majority of these accidents – texting, talking, emailing, using apps, eating, drinking, or otherwise failing to pay attention while driving.

 Driving is a privilege, not a right.
 It is the duty of all drivers to keep their eyes on the road, hands on the wheel, and minds on the driving task.
 Failure to do so, resulting in an accident, is negligence.
 Eric Ratinoff Law Corp has the ability to collect cell phone records, video footage of the collision or the moments leading up to the crash, and statements from people who saw the defendant that day to help prove distracted driving.
 We know what steps to take to prove driver distraction as well as other causes of car accidents, including: